ringcentral/ringcentral-api-docs/docs/getting-started/sms.md

 2. **Register your campaign**.
 Once your brand has been successfully created, the next step is to register a campaign through which SMS messages will be sent.
 3. **Assign phone numbers to a campaign**.
 The last step is to assign phone numbers to the campaigns for which they are associated.
 This step will also enable your phone number to be used for SMS in production.

-**Completing the entire TCR process can take up to 25 days.** Therefore, we recommend starting the TCR registration process as soon as possible, so that when the time comes to graduate your application to production and begin sending SMS, everything will already be setup for you.
+**Completing the entire TCR process can take up to 25 days.** Therefore, we recommend starting the TCR registration process as soon as possible, so that when the time comes to finalize and release your product, everything will already be setup for you.

 ??? tip "Only Super Admins can register with TCR"
     Be aware that only users with the Super Admin role have the ability to go through the TCR process.
 Therefore, some developers may need to reach out to their system administrator to ensure this process is followed properly.